‘American Dirt’ Latino backlash part of long publishing war

 Still, Latino anger hit a crescendo on social media after Gurba posted an image of a release party from last year that featured barbed wire centerpieces.
 Cummins, referencing the blue and white barbed wire art on the book’s cover, posted an image of it painted on fingernails.

 Some Latinos are organizing gatherings to challenge Cummins at planned readings.
-So far, at least three events have been canceled, in part over security concerns.
-Tony Diaz, a Mexican American novelist in Houston, is organizing a protest outside the Blue Willow Bookshop, which is hosting Cummins on Monday.
-“We will never set foot in that bookstore again,” he said.
+So far, at least four events have been canceled, in part over security concerns.
+The Houston-based Blue Willow Bookshop, which was scheduled to host Cummins next week, announced Tuesday it was canceling the planned event.
+Tony Diaz, a Mexican American novelist in Houston, had promised to organize a protest outside.

-Blue Willow owner Valerie Koehler said the store is discussing options with the publisher over the event.
-“We believe in free speech and the power of story,” Koehler said in a statement.
+“There has been a growing controversy around this book, with concerns focusing on cultural appropriation and stereotypes, among other things,” the bookstore tweeted.
+“We are listening.”

 Matt Sedillo, a Los Angeles-based poet and author of “Mowing Leaves of Grass,” said publishers need to make room for Latinos today or risk going out of business tomorrow.
 “Until then, we are going to have to build our own networks outside of the big publishers,” Sedillo said.
 “And then they will come begging for us.”